South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 Security Deposit Limit

-This disclosure is only applicable to South Carolina landlords with 4 adjoining rental units who ask for varying security deposit limits.
+This disclosure is only applicable to South Carolina landlords with 4 adjoining rental units who ask renters for varying security deposit limits.

 south carolina landlord tenant laws